 Heath Andrews discovered a passionate love for music at the hands of Huey Lewis & The News.
 Inspiring him greatly, he attended Ithaca College, obtaining a B.S. in Radio/Television and scriptwriting.
 During his award-winning tenure there, he hosted and produced multiple programs for the station 106VIC and interviewed musicians such as David Knopfler, Nils Lofgren, and Bruce Hornsby.
 Heath also contributed numerous written pieces to the campus newspapers and 106VIC website in addition to the websites of peers and colleagues.
 Heath continues working on his screenplays while scouring the Internet for new and unique musical artists.

-Kelly O’Neil began her career in Public Relations in NYC with a diverse clientele including Foreigner, Jessica Simpson and Sir James Galway.
+Kelly O’Neil began her career in Public Relations in NYC with a diverse clientele including Foreigner, Jessica Simpson, Kevin Max, Jaci Velasquez and Sir James Galway.
 Her journalism career launched when she moved to Nashville and wrote for CCM, U and CrossWalk magazines.
-Kelly’s freelancing credits include Reader’s Digest, christianmusicplanet.com and christrock.com.
+Kelly’s freelancing credits include Reader’s Digest, Pan Pipes, christianmusicplanet.com and christrock.com.
 In addition to contemporary Christian music, Kelly is well versed in classical and jazz, having played in numerous ensembles, most notably the Nashville Philharmonic.
-She met her husband over a mutual admiration for King Crimson and now resides in Raleigh where she assists him with his professional recording studio Request Records.
+She met her husband over a mutual admiration for King Crimson and Yes.
+They now reside in Raleigh where Kelly assists him with his private recording studio and is attending veterinary school.

-Since 2000, Wisconsin-based Matthew Forss has been actively involved in the ‘global’ world music scene as a music journalist for the Edmonton, Canada-based Inside World Music (www.insideworldmusic.blogspot.com).
-Matthew holds an MFA in creative writing and is also a world music consultant, co-producer, and album compiler.
-Some of his music/book reviews and essays have been published in Songlines, Ethnomusicology, African Music, cultural encyclopedias, among others.
-Matthew’s favorite interviews include Yulduz Usmanova (Uzbekistan), Tinariwen (Mali), and Hevia (Spain).
-He diligently maintains his ever-growing collection of music from every country in the world, while looking forward to discovering (and reviewing) new music.
+Since 2000, Wisconsin-based Matthew Forss has been actively involved in the ‘global’ world music scene as a music journalist for the Edmonton, Canada-based Inside World Music.
+Matthew holds an MFA in creative writing from Goddard College-Plainfield, VT.
+Some of his music and book reviews have been published in Songlines, Ethnomusicology, and African Music.
+He is published with ABC-CLIO, World Trade Press, Oxford University Press, Golson Media, Greenwood Press, and Facts On File.
+He diligently maintains his ever-growing collection 4,200+ recordings of music from every country in the world, while looking forward to discovering (and reviewing) new music.

 Melissa Nastasi is a lifetime New York resident with a passion for all things music.
 Two years ago she started ModernMysteryBlog.com, where she writes albums reviews, interviews, editorials, show reviews and more.
 Formerly the Associate Editor of the music site GreenShoelace.com, her work has also been featured on BreakThruRadio.com, MyMusicSuccess.com and BrooklynVegan.com.
 She has interviewed a great deal of artists from The Dandy Warhols to We Are Scientists and even conducted the first ever Surfer Blood interview.
 She has been a Pavement fan since she was 12 years old.